-After one extended afternoon of surefire weed and wonder, that evening I perused my screenplay notes and absolutely could not make sense out of a single sentence.
+But after one extended afternoon of surefire weed and wonder, that evening I perused my screenplay notes and absolutely could not make sense out of a single item.
 It looked like scrambled ideas over-easy with a side of onion rings.
 From then on, I stuck to Winstons, coffee, and soft drinks.
 Former one-meeting-mentor Sam Peckinpah would've been disgusted with ol' Bob.
 The problem, as we continued working, was this new way allowed me to see -- in real time -- our collection of "Moontrap" ideas was still an inchoate mess.
 The spirit was willing but the brains seemed to be AWOL.

 At home on my trusty Selectric ll, everything seemed to misfire.
-I hadn't learned the 3X5 outline card trick yet, hadn't learned about cutting all the pages out of the paperback book, copying them on large format paper leaving plenty of room for notes and ideas, and crucially, hadn't learned the three act paradigm that Syd Field made so famous a few years later.
+At that early point, I hadn't yet learned the 3X5 outline card trick, hadn't learned about cutting all the pages out of the "Moontrap" paperback, copying them on large format paper leaving plenty of room for notes and ideas, and crucially, hadn't learned the three act paradigm that Syd Field made so famous a few years later.

 Everything I wrote looked bad.
-I'm pretty sure every writer has these moments, at least that's what I kept telling myself to keep the occasional meal down.
+I'm pretty sure every writer has these moments, at least that's what I kept telling myself.
 I'd look at the scene from the book.
 Then, at my scripted version.
-My cat Tector could do a better job.
+My cat Tector could have done a better job.

 Unfortunately, I had already turned in the rough first draft because I was still young and dumb and apparently hadn't learned the immutable lesson: do NOT EVER turn in "rough" material because everything in Show Biz is an audition.
+No one really wants or knows how to read anything but your very best offering.
+And then, only maybe.

 That's when I got The Phone Call.
 In all my days, including the ones since, I have never heard anything remotely like it.

 Producer Scott Farcus was screaming.
 There was no prelude, no small talk, he was already at the E above high C. Apparently, he'd seen "Jeremiah Johnson" recently, too.
 Oh oh.
-He put together excoriating insults like King Lear's storm scene on the heath rewritten by the "Bad Santa" guys.
-For minutes he howled on until he finally stopped and said, "well, aren't you going to say anything, you fraudulent asshole?!"
+He put together excoriating insults like King Lear's storm scene rewritten by the "Bad Santa" guys.
+For minutes he howled on until he finally stopped and said, "well, aren't you going to say anything, you fraudulent hack asshole?!"